OfficeDev/Office-Add-in-samples/Samples/word-citation-management/README.md

 ## Description

 The user updates their Word document to include their citations and quotations.
 The user selects their bibliography file (.bib) through the add-in UI.
 The add-in lists the references found in the .bib file.
-The user selects the text in the document that they want to cite then picks the option from the reference list displayed in the add-in UI.
+The user selects the text in the document to cite then picks the option from the reference list displayed in the add-in UI.
 The inserted citations are listed at the end of the document.

 The sample uses the [@orcid/bibtexParseJs](https://github.com/ORCID/bibtexParseJs#readme) JavaScript library to parse the .bib file.